ppouliot/ansible-role-container-linux-azure/README.md

 ## Requirements
 ------------------

-An Azure account with a working Azure Client and Ansible[azure].
+An Azure account with credentials.
+Locally installed and working Azure Client and Ansible[azure].

 * Azure Credentials ( ~/.azure/credentials )